Neosclerocalyptus: Paleobiology and distribution

 It seems that some morphological characteristics of Neosclerocalyptus (such as the strong development of the front-nasal sinus) allowed the animal to breathe easier in drier or colder environments than many other Glyptodonts.
+Indeed, the pneumatization and lateral expansion of the front-nasal sinuses progressively increased in the middle and late Pleistocene species of Neosclerocalyptus.
 The fossils of Neosclerocalyptus are more abundant in the areas of Argentina which were more arid during the Pleistocene, and are rarer in the areas where, in the Pleistocene, the climate was more humid and warm.
 Glyptodonts have hypsodont dentition, and the teeth also never stopped growing in life, so they are assumed to have fed predominantly on grass.
 However, they have unusual teeth compared to those of other mammals, featuring three lobes (except for the first two teeth, which have the usual two lobes).
 The tooth core is made of osteodentine, which is surrounded by a layer of orthodentine, and capped off by cementum instead of enamel.
 Neosclerocalyptus and its distant relative Neuryurus bear narrower muzzles and being less hypsodont than larger glyptodonts like Doedicurus, suggesting probable bulk-feeding for relatively open environments compared to earlier selective-feeding glyptodonts.
 This follows the environments known from the time, with large, flat, arid environments with many grazers.
 Dental mesowear of N. ornatus confirms that grass made up a substantial percentage of its diet, but also suggests it was a mixed feeder and not exclusively a grazer.

 Based on a calculation of IFA valuyes of the humerus of Neosclerocalyptus, Neosclerocalyptus would have more cursorial habits than its relatives Glyptodon and Propalaehoplophorus.